pokeclicker/pokeclicker-wiki/data/Items/Rare Candy.md

 | 750 | 20 Rare Candies |
 | 1500 | 25 Rare Candies |

-There is a chance for a Rare Candy to be a reward from [[HOME/DREAM ORBS]].
+There is a chance for a Rare Candy to be a reward from [[Dream Orbs]].

-Lastly, 10 Rare Candies are obtainable from a redeemable code given by an NPC in [[HOME/TOWNS/CELADON CITY]]